 In addition, our worship group has the following more or less regular activities:

-(b) on the First Saturday of the month, we gather at 6:30PM for a potluck.
+(a) on the First Saturday of the month, we gather at 6:30PM for a potluck.

-For more information on this worship group
+For more information about this worship group

 Peter & Karen Lin 510/530-0479

 Or mail to: